OpenFn/docs/docs/manage-projects/io-data-storage.md

 ![Confirm export](/img/confirm_export.png)

-When export is complete an email is sent to the email address your OpenFn is registered with.
+When the export is complete, an email will be sent to your OpenFn user's associated email address.

 :::info FOR LOCAL DEPLOYMENTS